-International law plays an important role in regulating international relations to maintain international peace and security among different states.
+I. Introduction International law plays an important regulating international role in relations to maintain international peace and security among different states.
 The aim of international law is to promote basic humanitarian rights, promote friendly relations among the member states.
-In the current scenario the field of international law includes criminal law, maritime law, law of war, human rights law, refugee law, environmental law.
+In the scenario current the field international law includes criminal law, maritime law, law of war, human rights law, refugee law, environmental law.
 But there is a huge gap in the current international laws for animal protection.
-As mentioned in the Deborah Cao and Steven White Editors book "Animal Law and Welfare International Perspectives" animal cruelty still happening in our society despite the existing laws for animal protection and continuous study on the topics related to animal welfare science and the need of moral and legal status of animals.
+As mentioned in the Deborah Cao and Steven White Editors book "Animal Law and Welfare International Perspectives" animal cruelty is still happening in our society despite the existing laws for animal protection and continuous study on the topics related to animal welfare science and the need of moral and legal status of animals.
 The cruelty towards domestic animals and wild animals is increasing day by day.
-Billions of farm animals suffer on daily basis in the factory farms, and they are killed brutally on a huge scale whenever there is outbreak of disease.
+Billions of farm animals suffer on daily basis in

+ISSN PRINT 2319 1775 Online 2320 7876 Research paper © 2012 IJFANS.
+All Rights Reserved, UGC CARE Listed (Group -I) Journal Volume 12, Iss 1, 2023 the factory farms, and they are killed brutally on a huge scale whenever there is outbreak of disease.
 In this grim situation there is still a ray of hope because of the handful of conscious citizens globally who are willing to improve the conditions of animals.
 According to the former President of Australian Law Reform Commission Professor David Weisbrot suggested that "animal welfare" is likely to become the next great social justice movement.
-As our understanding of animal cognition and emotions deepens along with the introduction of One Health Approach, recognizing animals as "sentient beings" there is a growing consensus that animals deserve ethical consideration and appropriate safeguards.
-However. legal despite significant progress in the development of international laws and regulations for animal welfare. numerous challenges persist, impeding the effective implementation and enforcement of these measures.
+As understanding of animal cognition and emotions deepens along with the introduction of One Approach, Health recognizing animals as "sentient beings" there is a growing consensus that animals deserve ethical consideration and appropriate legal safeguards.
+However, despite significant progress in the development of international laws and regulations for animal welfare, numerous challenges persist, impeding the effective implementation and enforcement of these measures.
 This research aims to explore the current challenges faced by international laws for animal welfare and propose innovative approaches to bridge the existing gaps.
 Over the past few decades, there has been a notable shift in societal attitudes towards animals.
-Increasingly, individuals organizations has started recognizing the intrinsic value of animals and their capacity to experience pain, suffering, and joy.
-This evolving perspective has led to emergence of animal welfare as a pressing ethical and legal issue worldwide.
+Increasingly, individuals and organizations has started recognizing the intrinsic value of animals and their capacity to experience pain, suffering, and joy.
+This evolving perspective has led to the emergence of animal welfare as a pressing ethical and legal issue worldwide.
 Countries and international bodies have responded to this concern by enacting legislation and creating frameworks to protect animals from cruelty and exploitation.
-However, despite efforts. these the effectiveness international laws for animal welfare remains limited due to several significant challenges.
-One such challenge is the lack of uniformity and harmonization among different legal systems.
-As animals' cross borders through international trade and transportation, discrepancies in legal standards create confusion. fragmentation hinders This effective enforcement and cooperation among nations, making it difficult to address transnational issues related to animal welfare comprehensively.
-Additionally, the scope of existing laws often fails to encompass emerging areas of concern.
+However, despite these efforts, the effectiveness of international laws for animal welfare remains limited due to several significant challenges.
+One such challenge is the lack of uniformity harmonization and among different legal systems.
+As borders through animals' cross international trade and transportation, discrepancies in legal standards create confusion.
+This fragmentation hinders effective enforcement and cooperation among nations, making it difficult to address transnational issues related to animal welfare comprehensively.
+Additionally, the scope of existing laws often fails to encompass emerging areas of concern. advances in scientific Rapid knowledge, technological innovation, and changing societal values have given rise to new challenges in animal welfare.
+Issues such as the use of animals in research, the industrial impact of farming practices on animal welfare, and the treatment of animals in entertainment and sports require updated and adaptable legal frameworks.
+The current laws often struggle to keep pace with these developments, leaving gaps and enforcement. protection Moreover. the enforcement existing animal welfare laws faces significant practical challenges.